 Orgasm Denial With a Partner

-As with any BDSM or kink relationship, orgasm denial requires planning and discussion about consent, safe words, and aftercare.
+As with any BDSM, femdom, fetish or kink relationship, orgasm denial requires planning and discussion about consent, safe words, and aftercare.
 Practicing orgasm denial without the other person’s consent can be confusing and upsetting.
 It’s important to set expectations and boundaries that make sense for the sexual encounter that you want.

 If it’s your first time as a Dom, start with simple commands: “Don’t touch yourself this week.
 That pussy is mine.”
 You might also say, “Wait until I see you next” or “You get to cum when I say so” without disclosing a specific time or place.
 The waiting will drive both you and your partner wild with desire.
 Thank us later.

 Experiment with shorter time frames before working your way into hours, weeks, days or months.
-Right when your partner is curling their toes and raising their hips closer to your face while giving that good head, pull your mouth away and blow on their clit or penis.
+Right when your partner is curling their toes and raising their hips closer to your face during great oral sex, pull your mouth away and blow on their clit or penis.
 You can try this with a 30-second timer, building up to one minute, two minutes, three minutes and so on.

 Soon, you’ll be ready to work with restraints, chastity belts, and long-term denial.